Somewhere in the Rocky Mountains of Colorado…

 This style of wilderness camping is known as dispersed camping (or boondocking if you’re rocking an RV).
 Staying at traditional campgrounds can be great fun, but many state and National Park campgrounds can get pricey- anywhere from $25 to $75 a night just to pitch a tent, to say nothing of noisy neighbors and overcrowding during the busy season.
 If you really want to get into the heart of the Wild for a week or two without breaking the bank, then dispersed camping is where it’s at.
 Thanks to the Forest Service and the Bureau of Land Management, America is replete with incredible and wild places to camp- and it’s completely free.
 If you can get there and have the gear and the moxie to rough it, you’re in for a camping experience like no other.

-In this series of articles I’ll go over all you need to know to have a wilderness camping adventure of your own: how to find good places to camp in the National Forests, essential gear specific to wilderness camping, and tips to set up a comfortable camp for weeks at a time far from the conveniences of the city.
+In this series of articles I’ll go over all you need to know to have a wilderness camping adventure of your own: how to find good places to camp in the National Forests, essential gear specific to wilderness camping, and tips to set up a comfortable and low-impact camp for weeks at a time far from the conveniences of the city.
 This article will focus on finding a spot; subscribe to my newsletter at the bottom of the page to be notified when the next article is up!

 Before We Start…